tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![The Resource compliance blade for PAW-1 is displayed with the non-compliant items highlighted](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image107.png "Review the non-compliant items")

-8. Click one of the policies.
+8. Choose one of the policies.
 Review the Definition JSON of the policy definition, notice how it is based on ARM Template format and is looking for specific properties to be set of the non-compliant resources.

     ![The policy definition is displayed](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image108.png "Review the policy definition")